What Should I Do If My Puppy Has An Accident Inside?

 Rule Out Training Issues

 Repeated accidents may indicate that there are some training issues that need to be addressed.
 It's possible that your puppy hasn't fully grasped the concept of house-training or that they haven't been consistently reinforced for appropriate bathroom behavior.
-Review your training methods and ensure that you're providing clear and consistent instructions to your puppy.
+Review your and ensure that you're providing clear and consistent instructions to your puppy.

 Consider Crate Training